Polls are open from 7:00 a.m. to 8:00 p.m. pacific time on Election Day.

 Some groups conduct voter registration drives.
 If you sign up during a voter registration drive, the organizers of the voter registration drive must turn the registration forms into the county elections office by the registration deadline or they must mail or drop them off at the county office within three days, whichever comes first.
 If you have filled out a voter registration form at a voter registration drive, be sure to check with your county elections office to ensure that they have received and processed your registration form.
 If the registration deadline is close, you should turn in the registration form in person to the county elections office, or you should mail it yourself.

 If you registered to vote, but election officials do not find your registration on file, you can use a procedure called same-day registration or “conditional voter registration,” and vote by provisional ballot while county elections officials determine your eligibility.
-If you are not entered into the voter rolls, you have the option to file a lawsuit in superior court to compel election officials to register you.

 Identification Required for Registration: